sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 ### Non-Goals

 - While the base CoreOS layer/ostree-container tools will be usable outside of OpenShift, this enhancement does not cover or propose any in-cluster functionality for exporting the forward-generated image outside of an OpenShift cluster.
 In other words, it is not intended to be booted (`$ rpm-ostree rebase <image>`) from outside of a cluster.
-- This proposal does not cover generating updated "bootimages"; see https://github.com/openshift/enhancements/pull/201
+- This proposal does not cover generating updated "bootimages"; see https://github.com/openshift/enhancements/pull/201 and https://github.com/coreos/fedora-coreos-tracker/issues/1151
 - Don't change existing workflow for RHEL worker nodes

 ## Proposal

-**NOTE: Nothing in this proposal should be viewed as final.
-It is highly likely that details will change.
-It is quite possible that larger architectural changes will be made as well.**

 1. The `machine-os-content` shipped as part of the release payload will change format to the new "native ostree-container" format, in which the OS content appears as any other OCI/Docker container.
   (In contrast today, the existing `machine-os-content` has an ostree repository inside a UBI image, which is hard to inspect and cannot be used for derived builds).
 For more information, see [ostree-rs-ext](https://github.com/ostreedev/ostree-rs-ext/) and [CoreOS layering](https://github.com/coreos/enhancements/pull/7).
 2. Documentation and tooling will be available for generating derived images from this base image
-3. This tooling will be used by the MCO to create derived images (more on this in a separate enhancement)
+3. This tooling will be used by the MCO to create derived images

 ### User Stories